UWRealityLab/xrcapstone21sp-team1/docs/blog3.md

 ### Plans for next week

 Next week, we plan on combining the parts we worked on this week to create a basic game where multiple players can speak and throw items at each other.
-Also - for team work:
-- Timothy & Clarisa: Work on improving movement of sphere to be more smooth.
-Update objects in map to be solid bodies (i.e. can't run through objects).
+Also as some small notes (work to do over the weeked/early next week) - on the Croquet side Timothy & Clarisa also want to make it so users cannot walk through objects & additionally want to work on improving the movement of entites/objects to be more smooth.

 <hr>